tmfg/mmtis-national-access-point/docs/transit-changes/README.md

 (Reasoning for feature: chapter [Requirements](#Requirements))

-To enable automated transit change analysis, NAP reads existing transit route and schedule information from the machine-readable interfaces of transit service.
+NAP service reads existing transit route and schedule information from the machine-readable interfaces of transit service.
+Import is an enabler for automated transit change analysis at a later stage.
 Imported data is stored to NAP internal database.
-Analysis of imported transit happens at a later stage.
-Import process for transit service data runs every night during specified hours.
+Import runs every night during specified hours.
-Import runs iteratively one service at a time.
+Import runs iteratively one service at a time during the scheduling window (reference: `GtfsTasks`).

 Formats supported for machine-readable transit data interfaces are [GTFS][2] and [Kalkati.net](http://developer.matka.fi/pages/en/kalkati.net-xml-database-dump.php).